faiaz-halim/environment/readme.md

 > Important: For any custom configurations rename ```.env.template``` to ```.env``` and use it with ```Makefile```.
 Look for commands with ```custom``` name.

+> Important: The gitlab omnibus dockerized installation provided here is for demonstration purpose only, not suitable for production use.
+Harden ```gitlab.rb``` settings and ensure encryption and ssl before setting up a standalone gitlab omnibus deployment.

 ## Install Docker

 Install Docker with